 Need more inspiration?
-Here are five off-piste picks.
+Here are some off-piste picks.

 For Christmas feasting, in-the-know shoppers head to this Haut Marais deli for sides of salmon, cold-smoked over alder wood and cut into succulent slices.
 Shelves are stocked with produce from south-west France, from tins of caviar d’Aquitaine to Armagnac-laced terrines.
 While you’re here, pick up a jar or two of the creamy taramasalata, generously laced with crab meat or spiked with Espelette pepper.

 Gilles Vérot is known in Paris (and beyond) for his stellar charcuterie, from rich, truffle-laced saucisson to silky, slow-cooked rillettes.
 Come Christmas, though, it’s all about his show-stealing pâté en croûte, filled with pistachio-studded pork, perhaps, or fig-layered duck breast.
 Covered in intricate pastry-work, it’s a failsafe festive standby in case of unexpected guests.

 In business since 1761, Paris’s oldest sweet shop still does a roaring trade.
 Behind a historic green-and-gold façade, it’s gloriously old-fashioned, with its polished wooden counter, aproned staff and jars of brightly coloured bonbons.
 As Christmas approaches, exquisite marron glacés are added to its repertoire: wonderfully sticky candied chestnuts, wrapped in a twist of gold foil.